eubinecto/cr-cw1/delieverables/report.md

   - with & without batch norm & dropout.
 - justification - summarize them here. (judging from the results... of course.)
 - Pytorch is used instead of Keras as the author is more familiar with Pytorch than Tensorflow.
----

 ## Literature review (8)

-Contextualisation and state of the art in robotics and deep learning (marks given for clarity/completeness of the overview of the state of the art, with spectrum of deep learning methods considered in robotics; critical analysis of the deep learning role in robotics; quality of the references cited)

 > the spectrum of deep learning methods considered